General formal ontology: Categories

 The common property of all categories is that they can be predicated of an entity.

 Categories in GFO are further divided in immanent universals, conceptual structures and symbolic structures.
-Immanent universals are so-called Aristotlian universals, in the sense that they are considered in re.
+Immanent universals are so-called Aristotelian universals, in the sense that they are considered in re.
 This means, that these universals exist in all the entities which instantiate an immanent universal, independent of an observer.
 An example of an immanent universal could be APPLE.
 The universal APPLE exists in all apples, independent of perception by an agent.

 Conceptual structures are mental representations of entities or universals, and they exist in an agent's mind.
 For example, the individual representation of the (linguistic) term "apple" inside an agent's mind (determined by the agent's experience, knowledge and belief, etc.).

 Symbolic structures are signs which may be instantiated by tokens.
 They have the property to stand for something beyond themselves.
 An example is the physical pattern "apple", which instantiates the "APPLE" symbolic structure.